netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

   sandbox13-srv07-nyc-192.168.110.67   enabled                                                               4230000001    192.168.110.1/24   192.168.110.67/24   26s
   sandbox13-srv08-nyc-192.168.110.68   enabled                                                               4230000002    192.168.110.1/24   192.168.110.68/24   26s

-You might notice that peering neighbor AS is different from Calico’s default 64512.
+You might notice that peering neighbor AS is different from Calico's default 64512.
 The is because the Netris Operator is setting a particular AS number for each node.

 Allow up to 1 minute for the BGP sessions to come up, then check BGP resources again: